Adding Flow Items

 To include another flow view into a flow view, select the UI file (.ui.qml) that specifies the flow view in the Loader source field.

 By default, transitions are drawn from action areas to the target flow item.
 To draw the transitions from the edges of flow items instead, select the Join lines check box in the Transition Lines section.

 In the Layout tab, you can use anchors to position the component.

-In the Advanced tab, you can manage the more advanced properties of components.
+In the Advanced section, you can manage the more advanced properties of components.

 Available under certain Qt licenses.